-Excerpted from Understanding the Tax Reform Process: FAQ, released by KPMG LLP (KPMG), the following outlines what businesses can do now to prepare for the possibility of tax reform.
+Excerpted from Understanding the Tax Reform Process: FAQs, released by KPMG LLP (KPMG) on July 21, 2017, the following outlines what businesses can do now to prepare for the possibility of tax reform.

 Preparing for Tax Reform

-Given the increased likelihood that tax reform may move forward in the next couple of years, businesses may want to develop strategies for (1) monitoring tax reform proposals and developments, (2) assessing how proposals might affect them, (3) incorporating the possibility of significant tax law changes into current planning, and (4) communicating with Congress on significant issues.
+Given the possibility that tax reform may move forward in the next couple of years, businesses may want to develop strategies for:

-- Develop a high-level economic model of the possible effects of tax reform on the specific business, using reasonable assumptions or alternative scenarios in situations in which details of blueprint are not clear
+- Develop a high-level economic model of the possible effects of tax reform on the specific business, using reasonable assumptions or alternative scenarios in situations in which details are not clear

-- Discuss the potential impact of tax reform with the "C suite," considering the potential impact on the business's tax burden as well as broader effects on a company's products, business model, the competitive landscape, and the economy [KPMG's The Trump Administration and Tax Reform presentation may help with these discussions.]
+- Discuss the potential impact of tax reform with the "C suite," considering the potential impact on the business's tax burden as well as broader effects on a company;s products, business model, the competitive landscape, and the economy

-- Develop strategy for monitoring ongoing legislative developments
+- Develop strategey for monitoring ongoing legislative developments

 - Consider advocacy priorities and reasonable legislative options, including possible carve-outs